 You’ll find that my garments are straightforward.
 Yet, each print is one of a kind,”

+>

-Born and raised in Alexandria, Norine Farah has studied in Milan before falling in love with fashion.
+> Born and raised in Alexandria, Norine Farah has studied in Milan before falling in love with fashion.

+>

-Norine gets her inspiration from the beauty of patterns and colors of fabrics, and her creations include custom-embellished gowns and body-hugging looks.
+> Norine gets her inspiration from the beauty of patterns and colors of fabrics, and her creations include custom-embellished gowns and body-hugging looks.

+>

-The designer insists not to make traditional Egyptian clothing, or couture that’s too traditional:
+> The designer insists not to make traditional Egyptian clothing, or couture that’s too traditional:

+>

-“I want to create what I feel is beautiful.
-Whoever wants to trust my taste does.”
+> “I want to create what I feel is beautiful and Whoever wants to trust my taste, does.”

+>

-After a successful appearance at the Cairo Fashion Festival in 2014, Norine was selected to represent Egypt at the World Fashion Week in Paris.
+> After a successful appearance at the Cairo Fashion Festival in 2014, Norine was selected to represent Egypt at the World Fashion Week in Paris.